DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-06-experiment-5-managing-mentors-if-youre-a-school.md

 We will know a lot of information about the schools from [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/).
 This information means we can skip questions in the ‘Add mentor’ flow for which we know the answers, such as age range.

+### Filtering the mentor list

+For schools with a long list of mentors, we will paginate the information.
+There is also utility in being able to filter the list of mentors to make it easier for users to find the mentor they require.

 ## What we found

-The idea of statuses would be useful to – eg the ability see whether a mentor is already assigned to a trainee ​

-Linking the system with trainee information could be a very helpful future feature ​

-It would potentially be of value to be able to see what additional needs a mentor / school could support for a trainee ​
+Lead mentors would update information about their mentors each term, typically after each placement has concluded..

+Linking school placements with trainee information would be very useful.
+Both ITT providers and schools need to record this information for auditing and tracking purposes.
+By holding this information centrally, it would make it easier for ITT providers and schools to meet their obligations.

+Participants like the idea of having a status for each mentor.
+However, if it is related to the mentor’s availability, we need to take into account which placement the mentor is assigned (busy).

+There is value in showing what additional needs a school and mentor can support.
+One particpanted talked about how hard it was for them to find a placement that supported a partially sighted trainee.

-This service could help 'tighten up mentoring', help make them more accountable and the practice appear more 'official'​
+A future service could formalise the mentor profession with standard qualifications, which would help them be more accountable and appear more official.

-Lead mentors could update information for the mentors that they manage each term post-placement ​

 *[DQT]: Database of Qualified Teachers
 *[GIAS]: Get information about schools